Early Assurance Program

 The Program is for Juniors currently enrolled at Georgetown University only.
 Students in all majors are encouraged to apply.

-Early Assurance applicants are exempt from taking the LSAT and registering with the CAS.
+Early Assurance applicants are exempt from taking the LSAT and registering with CAS.
 Instead, applicants should include an official transcript with at least five semesters of undergraduate grades with their application.
-Early Assurance applicants must also submit two recommendations, one of which must be the Early Assurance Dean's Certification Form.
+Early Assurance applicants must also submit one letter of recommendation and the Early Assurance Dean's Certification Form.
 Competitive Early Assurance applicants typically have an undergraduate GPA of at least a 3.8.

 Please keep in mind that while the LSAT is not a required element for consideration to Georgetown Law through the Early Assurance Program, the LSAT is a prerequisite for applying to other law schools either as an entering first year or transfer student.